mrYakamoto/debugging-drill-read-the-error/README.md

 ##Releases

-Complete the following exercises so they pass the RSPEC tests.
+Complete the following exercises so they pass the RSPEC.

 ###Release 0: Syntax Error